What are the Different Types of Brackets in Coding?

 Round Brackets

 The most commonly used type of bracket in coding is called round brackets, also called parentheses.
-They are group expressions, show that a function is being called, and give information to a position.
+They are group expressions that show that a function calls and gives information to a position.
 In most programming languages, you use parentheses when you want to call a function.
-For instance, if you’re using JavaScript and you want to call a function called “add” with two numbers, you would write “add(3, 5)” using parentheses to show that you’re calling the process and enclosing the numbers.round bracket

 Parentheses are to indicate precedence in mathematical expressions.
 For example, in the face (3 + 5) * 2, the parentheses indicate that the addition operation should be performed first, followed by multiplication.
 Parentheses can also be used to group expressions, such as (a + b) * (c + d), to indicate the order of operations.